Growth Metrics

 Emerson Electric (EMR) Short term Debt (2016 - 2025)

-Emerson Electric (EMR) has disclosed Short term Debt for 17 consecutive years, with $5.8 billion as the latest value for Q4 2025.
+Emerson Electric's Short term Debt history spans 17 years, with the latest figure at $5.8 billion for Q4 2025.

 • For the quarter ending Q4 2025, Short term Debt rose 447.09% year-over-year to $5.8 billion, compared with a TTM value of $5.8 billion through Dec 2025, up 447.09%, and an annual FY2025 reading of $4.8 billion, up 801.69% over the prior year.